tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 This will return `null` to the front end because we're not using `async await`.

-Finally, how to return results from Firestore in a nested function.
+How to return results from Firestore in a nested function.

 *index.ts*
 ```js